March 2023 Horoscopes and Book Recommendations

-Welcome to Book Riot’s March 2022 Horoscopes and Book Recommendations!
-Spring has sprung, and some of the biggest titles of the year are blossoming at a bookstore near you.
-How to know which new book is right for you?
-Why, look to the stars, of course!
-Check out your horoscope below for a peek at the month ahead, along with a book recommendation perfect for your sign.
+Welcome to Book Riot’s March 2023 Horoscopes and Book Recommendations!
+As we tiptoe into the spring season, new books are blossoming onto shelves.
+Which one is destined to be your favorite?
+Ask the stars!
+Check out your horoscope for the month ahead, along with a book recommendation perfect for your sign.

 Aries (March 21-April 19)

 Tremors in the Blood: Murder, Obsession and the Birth of the Lie Detector by Amit Katwala (March 7, Crooked Lane Books)

 Business is booming, Aries.
 High energy levels are giving you that charging ram power to knock your goals out of the park.
 Your career and finances are finally rolling at the pace you’ve been trying to achieve since the beginning of the year.
 But personal relationships may take a hit while your attention is elsewhere.
 If you’re looking for love in March, you’ll need to intentionally make it a priority.
 I recommend Tremors in the Blood by Amit Katwala.
 In the early 20th century, an unlikely team including a police chief, a detective, and a teenage magician invented the lie detector test.
 In this true crime book, Amit Katwala explores how the device came to be, the early murders it was used to investigate, and how the new technology quickly spun out of its creators’ control.

 Pineapple Street by Jenny Jackson (March 7, Pamela Dorman Books)